- Calculators & Widgets

 The CoolClimate Network (CCN) is a division of UC Berkeley's Renewable and Appropriate Energy Laboratory (RAEL).
-CCN carries out research on greenhouse gas emission and reduction, develops carbon management tools for public, business and government use and implements best practice from behavior research to engage business and individuals in voluntary carbon reduction.
+CCN carries out research on carbon footprint mitigation, develops carbon management tools for public, business and government users and implements best practice programs grounded in behavior research to engage business and individuals in voluntary carbon reductions.

-CoolClimate researchers have built the most complete, highest-resolution model of carbon footprints associated with transportation, foods, goods and services for households, businesses, organizations and cities.
-Our accurate cradle-to-gate assessments do three things:
+CoolClimate researchers have built the most complete, highest-resolution, peer-reviewed model of carbon footprints associated with transportation, foods, goods and services for households, businesses, organizations and cities.
+Our accurate cradle-to-gate assessments primarily do three things:

-- Provides an intuitive understanding of carbon emissions by setting benchmark values to compare a household or organization to their most relevant peers.
+- Provide an intuitive understanding of carbon emissions by setting benchmark values to compare a household or organization to their most relevant peers.